BlueGranite/dogbreeds/lab/admin/README.md

 2. Setup Azure ML workspace using a provided template script.
 This script includes creating a custom ‘Data Scientist’ role.

 3. Setup compute resources using a provided template script.

+4. Assigning Users to Roles

 4. Additional Considerations for Workspace Design.